 Routine diagnosis of this type of fracture should include x-rays taken in

-CT or digital volume tomography (DVT) imaging may be an alternative.
-The coronal, sagittal and axial planes each must be checked for the occurrence of fractures.
+CT or digital volume tomography (DVT) imaging may be used as an alternative.

 OPG shows a left angular fracture reaching the third molar socket.

 For further information regarding teeth in the line of fracture see the dedicated section under "Special considerations".